sudogene/tp/docs/UserGuide.md

 - Searching by more than one field
     - Common Time command will return student(s) that matches any of the fields provided.

+- If no student matches the search criteria, the default dismissal time of 1500 for all 5 days will be returned.

 Examples:
 - `commonTime n/alex ay/1` returns the latest dismissal times for any student with names containing the whole word `alex`, **OR** who are in Academic Year 1.